dannen/gif_grinder/README.md

 # gif_grinder
-A python script to serially create gifs from a movie file using a reference list
+A python script to serially create gifs from a movie file using a reference list.

 gif_grinder is an over-script which parses a single flat text file that resides in the same directory as a movie file (avi, mkv, mpeg, etc.), to create a series of animated gifs based on the beginning and ending time values in said file.

 The script utilizes https://github.com/Zulko/moviepy and https://github.com/FFmpeg/FFmpeg to carve out animated gifs from any movie file that FFmpeg can parse.

+I typically grab the timestamps from vlc (http://www.videolan.org/vlc/index.html) using the Jump to time plugin "https://addons.videolan.org/content/show.php/Jump+to+time+(Previous+frame)+v2.1?content=156396".

 The time length of the animated gifs is set by altering the "total_t" value in the script to you desired maximum length of time.
 Times under 20 seconds are recommended as longer length gifs tend to create 100Mb+ files.